longster/cP-Starter-Light/README.md

 1. Download and uncompress the zip files

-2. Upload (via FTP) the folder “cP_Starter_Light” and place them below the directory “styled” (Note: if the directory folders do not exist, create them in the right order):
+2. Upload (via FTP) all of the files and place them under “cP_Starter_Light” folder below the directory “styled” (Note: if the directory folders do not exist, create them in the right order):

     - **Server**:
-        + `/var/cpanel/customizations/styled/cP_Starter_Light`
+        + `/var/cpanel/customizations/styled/cP_Starter_Light/`

     - **Reseller**:
-        + `var/cpanel/reseller/styled/cP_Starter_Light`
+        + `var/cpanel/reseller/styled/cP_Starter_Light/`

     - **cPanel User**:
-        + `/home/username/var/cpanel/styled/cP_Starter_Light` (Note: username - represents the cPanel account's username)
+        + `/home/username/var/cpanel/styled/cP_Starter_Light/` (Note: username - represents the cPanel account's username)

 3. Generate custom icons via command line (Note: this is optional as it replaces existing icons):